Hirak (Algeria): Corruption

 Members of Bouteflika's administration were accused of engaging in corrupt practices in several instances.
 In 2010, Sonatrach, the state-owned oil and gas company, suspended all of its senior management after two of the company's vice-presidents were imprisoned for corruption.
 Algeria's Energy Minister Chakib Khelil announced that the president of the company and several executives had been placed under judicial supervision.
 In 2013, Khelil was also accused of receiving a bribe from a subsidiary of the Italian energy company Eni.
 According to El Watan, overbilling for public works and misleading descriptions of imported goods were two common corrupt practices, facilitated by cronyism at the highest levels.

 On 26 June 2018, Bouteflika dismissed Abdelghani Hamel as head of the national police (DGSN), despite the latter being part of his inner circle.
-This news came after one of Hamel's drivers had become a suspect in Cocainegate, which led a general of the gendarmerie, four judges and two public prosecutors to be tried for bribery.
+This news came after one of Hamel's drivers had become a suspect in Cocainegate, which led to a general of the gendarmerie, four judges and two public prosecutors being tried for bribery.